 - Margin analysis: Even when internal and external factors are known, companies’ gross margins will fluctuate over time.
 Margin analysis helps business leaders understand what’s driving profitability and where inefficiencies may be leading to wasted spending.
 This technique can also provide actionable insights into how small changes in product pricing, production workflows and staffing can influence a business’s overall profitability, according to Investopedia.
 By analyzing the projected costs and estimated benefits of specific investments, managerial accountants can formulate financial strategies that align with their company’s long-term goals.

 - Capital budgeting: Before companies undertake a new investment or project, they first need to ensure that it will deliver profitable results.
-Managerial accountants utilize capital budgeting to assess the potential cash inflows and outflows of specific business decisions.
+Managerial accountants use capital budgeting to assess the potential cash inflows and outflows of specific business decisions.
 For example, if a manufacturer was planning to open a new production facility, they would first need to determine the total cost of the project and the expected ROI.
 According to Investopedia, common metrics used in capital budgeting include discounted cash flow, net present value and internal rate of return.

 - Trend analysis: Forecasting revenue, profits and capital expenditures is a core part of managing a business’s financial operations, which is why managerial accountants keep a close watch on market conditions and cost-related trends.
 As noted by the CFA Institute, the goal of this accounting technique is to track companies’ historical performance and growth over a specific period of time to help inform future decisions.
 Without a forward-looking financial management framework, businesses would struggle to adapt to new opportunities and constraints in their market.

-Advance your accounting career with a MAcc from the University of Nevada, Reno
+Advance Your Accounting Career with a MAcc from the University of Nevada, Reno

 If you’re interested in pursuing a managerial accounting career, the online Master of Accountancy program at the University of Nevada, Reno can help you assemble the knowledge, skills and experience you need to excel.
-This MAcc degree is designed to both reinforce accounting fundamentals and educate students about complex financial reporting techniques, including cost accounting, margin analysis and capital budgeting.
+The MAcc degree program is designed to both reinforce accounting fundamentals and educate students about complex financial reporting techniques, including cost accounting, margin analysis and capital budgeting.